OctopusDeploy/docs/docs/administration/managing-infrastructure/octopus-dsc/index.md

 ---
-title: Automating Infrastructure with DSC
+title: Automating infrastructure with DSC
 description: OctopusDSC is an Open-Source PowerShell module designed to assist with the automation of Octopus infrastructure
 position: 120
 hideInThisSection: true